cpennington/cpennington.github.io/posts/hypothesis.md

 property-testing libraries is [QuickCheck][], but re-implementations exist in many languages.

+[Hypothesis][] is a library for property-based testing in Python.

 <!--more-->

-This testing technique is most directly applicable to pure functions (where the output of the function depends only on the output), but can be used to generate test data for many other types of tests as well.
+This testing technique is most directly applicable to pure functions (where the output of the function depends only on the input), but can be used to generate test data for many other types of tests as well.

 For instance, in the edX LMS, we have several functions to encode and